Neuschwanstein: The castle that inspired Disney. When I learned it’s just a 2-hour train ride from Munich, I immediately

-How To Get To The Neuschwanstein Castle From Munich – Step By Step Guide
+How To Do a Neuschwanstein Castle Visit From Munich – Step By Step Guide

-You have to buy your tickets for the castle at least 2 days ahead of your tour date.
+You have to buy your tickets for the castle at least 2 days in advance of your tour date.
 We bought ours months ahead as we were planning our honeymoon.
-You can buy them at the gate, but the line is crazy long and you may not get a tour, which would suck because it’s a trek to get to Fussen.
+You can buy them at the gate at the castle, but the line is crazy long and you may not get a tour, which would suck because it’s a trek to get to Fussen.
 If you want to follow our itinerary exactly, buy the 1:55pm tour.
-Book tickets here.
+Book tickets at the website here.

 Head to the Munich HBF train station.
 Our hotel was right across the street, so we walked.
 If you are staying in other parts of Munich, take an U-Banh or S-Banh train to the central station.
 Exit and find the pink building with big DB letters on it.
 Walk in and find a ticket machine.
 Do yourself a favor and click the English button for translation.
 Click the “Bayern” Ticket option on the right side.
 Then click Füssen as your destination.
 Follow the rest of the steps to check out.